 - The merchant: The business that ends up with the money in exchange for the goods or services provided to the customer.

-- The payment gateway: The equivalent of the point-of-sale (POS) machine you’d swipe your card in if you visited a traditional brick-and-mortar store.
+- The payment gateway: The virtual equivalent of the point-of-sale (POS) machine you’d swipe your card in if you visited a traditional brick-and-mortar store.

 - The merchant’s acquiring bank: The bank that issued the merchant account, where the merchant can withdraw funds.